-Sometimes, when new version of material safety data sheet for chemicals are not available, you just download the MSDS from the internet.
+Sometimes, when a new version of the material safety data sheet for chemicals is not available, you just download the MSDS from the internet.
 Even though you find that the product name and the manufacturer are different.

-Please remind that the product name have to exactly match the product name on the SDS or MSDS.
+Please remind that the product name has to exactly match the product name on the SDS or MSDS.

 The other misconception about MSDS or SDS is no periodic review.
 You think the MSDS validity is forever.
 This is absolutely wrong.
 Establish a definite SOP for this purpose.

-Do not forget to provide back up copy of your MSDS collection.
-For example, you save them as Material Safety Data Sheet PDF in your computer.
+Do not forget to provide a backup copy of your MSDS collection.
+For example, you save them as Material Safety Data Sheet PDF on your computer.

-Finally, updated MSDS is worthless if you never explain it to your followers.
-Make a short safety slogan to remind about this matter.
+Finally, an updated MSDS is worthless if you never explain it to your followers.
+Make a short safety slogan to remind you about this matter.

 You have to define a periodic update on MSDS or SDS in your SOP.
-Update is also necessary when new hazard information and new way in you manage it are available.
+An update is also necessary when new hazard information and a new way in which you manage it are available.

 I hope this post could answer your question “How Often Do MSDS Sheets Need to be Updated?”